What Are Eating Disorders?

-In addition, more support is available for parents, friends and loved ones of an eating disorder sufferer in the Find Help and Support section of our website.
-Similarly, NEDA’s Information and Referral Helpline is not just for those who are suffering from an eating disorder, but also for individuals who are looking for treatment options or support for someone they care about.
+In addition, more support is available for parents, friends and loved ones of a person with an eating disorder in the Find Help and Support section of our website.

 If you are worried about your friend’s eating behaviors or attitudes, it is important to express your concerns in a loving and supportive way.
 It is also necessary to discuss your worries early on, rather than waiting until your friend has endured many of the damaging physical and emotional effects of eating disorders.
 Learn more.

 You can tell is someone has an eating disorder just by looking at them.

 Individuals with eating disorders come in all shapes and sizes; many individuals with Anorexia may not ever appear dangerously underweight.
 Even athletes who appear fit and “healthy” might be struggling with an eating disorder.
 You cannot define someone’s health by how much they weigh and you cannot determine whether they have an eating disorder just by looking at them.

 Eating disorders are a result of over-controlling parents and dysfunctional families.

 Parents are often unfairly blamed for an individual’s eating disorder.
 While genetic factors and family relationships can contribute to the development of an eating disorder, we also know that parents and families play an integral role in helping a loved one recover.
 For this reason, family therapy is a primary therapeutic modality used for adolescents and is also strongly encouraged for adults.